Dom1L/GDSC23/README.md

 - Timo Abele
 - Tomasz Czerniawski

-Additionally we want to thank **AWS**, for providing us with their state of the art cloud infrastructure and enough resources, to make this challenge a reality.
+Additionally, we want to thank **AWS**, for providing us with their state of the art cloud infrastructure and enough resources, to make this challenge a reality.

 ## License
-Specify the license under which the model is released.
-If it is an open-source project, provide a link to the license file.
+The used impulse response data is available on [OpenAir](https://www.openair.hosted.york.ac.uk/) licences under CC BY 4.0.
+All additional Python dependencies are licensed either under MIT or Apache 2.0.